Mindtribe/Leash-Debugger/doc/QuickStart.md

 * In **Leash-Debugger/scripts/GDB/gdbinit_tcp**, replace the IP address by the IP address used on your Leash Debugger.
 * Execute the following command:
 ```
-Leash-Debugger/scripts/GDB/$  arm-none-eabi-gdb -x gdbinit_tcp ./../../build/leash/testapp/Debug/leash-testapp-Debug.elf
+Leash-Debugger/scripts/GDB/$  arm-none-eabi-gdb -x gdbinit_tcp ./../../build/leash/testapp/Debug_Launchpad/leash-testapp-Debug_Launchpad.elf
 ```
 Alternatively, on Linux, you could use the **debug_testapp** script in **Leash-Debugger/scripts** to do this.
 * A GDB session will start.
 If all goes well, it will report successfully loading code onto the target, and break at testapp's **main()** function.
 After continuing execution (press 'c' and hit Return), you should get into a cycle where testapp asks you for input, then echoes it back onto the GDB terminal.
 From here, you can debug using GDB as you normally would.

 *Note: Make sure the SOP2 header is connected on the debuggee target, and not connected on Leash Debugger.
 As a rule of thumb always connect SOP2 when you don't want to boot from flash, and disconnect it if you do.*

+*Note 2: testapp was written for running on the TI Launchpad board - which only means it assumes three LEDs are available as on that board.
+If running it on a different target, you might want to recompile testapp with different pin assignments.*

-Note that testapp is able to request user input "through" Leash Debugger, on the GDB command line.
+Testapp is able to request user input "through" Leash Debugger, on the GDB command line.
 This is a special feature of Leash Debugger based on ARM's semihosting protocol, further explained in the [**User Guide**](UserGuide.md).

 ## 6: (Optional) Integrating Leash Debugger into an IDE